-4.1.1 RRDP Fallback
+5.1.1 RRDP Fallback

 If an RRDP endpoint is unavailable but it has worked in the past, Routinator will assume this is a transient problem.
-What action is taken is determined by the --rrdp-fallback option.
-The default policy is stale.
-This means Routinator will retry using RRDP for up to 60 minutes since the last successful update, during which it will rely on the locally cached data for this repository.
+It will retry using RRDP for up to 60 minutes since the last successful update, during which it will rely on the locally cached data for this repository.
 After this time, Routinator will try to use rsync to fetch the data instead.
 To spread out load on the rsync server, the exact moment fallback happens is picked randomly between the refresh time and the --rrdp-fallback-time value.
 If rsync communication is unsuccessful too, the local cache is used until the objects go stale and ultimately expire.